Foods that are Bad for Gallbladder – Overview

 You are safe to eat lean and very lean meat, including chicken and turkey breast, lean pork, veal, duck and goose.

 They contain up to 3 grams of fat per serving.
-But fatty meats listed above contain ten times that amount, so they are by no means part of a healthy gallbladder diet.
+But fatty meats listed above contain ten times that amount, so they are not part of a healthy gallbladder diet.

 4. White Flour